Credit Karma Auto allows you to monitor your vehicle-related activity.

 Some states are better at keeping records up to date and if you’ve recently moved states or your driver information has otherwise changed, you should update your information with your state’s DMV.

 To remove an unfamiliar name and/or vehicle from your Credit Karma Auto profile follow these steps:

 - Click on the Auto tab to the top of your navigation bar.

-- Press the Edit button under the picture of the car at the top left of your screen.
+- Select Edit under the picture of the car at the top left of your screen.